TCP-Lab/MTP-DB/README.md

 You can take a look at the [CHANGELOG.md](CHANGELOG.md) file for a changelog of each release of the database.

 To browse the database locally, we suggest SQLite browsers such as [this FOSS program](https://sqlitebrowser.org/).
+Common SQL queries to solve some routine problems are detailed in the [How to guide](HOW_TO.md).

 The structure of the MTP-DB is detailed [in this excel file](https://docs.google.com/spreadsheets/d/16vb_2FvZdaUSVOc8m9yRPT6eYP8cGl4UsOzauI2Qbek/edit?usp=sharing).